-While the less fun people are making a tally of what's wrong with the place, their more fun friends are out there dancing, meeting people, talking, and having a good time, despite the supposedly less-than-ideal conditions.
-Make the best of whatever situation you're in.
+While the less-fun people are making a tally of what's wrong with the place, their more fun friends are out there dancing, meeting people, and having a great time, despite the supposedly less-than-ideal conditions.
+Try make the best of whatever situation you're in.
 Focus on the positives instead of the negatives.
 Don't feel you can only have fun under the perfect circumstances.

 Don't sit back and wait for the amusement to come to you

 This is related to the above point.
-Another big trait of less fun people is that they're not good at creating a good time for themselves.
-They depend on the situation or other people to provide them with entertainment.
-If they go to a party they won't take the initiative to try to meet some new people or get involved in a fun activity.
+Another big trait of less-fun people is that they're not good at creating a good time for themselves.
+They depend on the setting or other people to provide them with entertainment.
+If they go to a party they won't take the initiative to meet new people or get involved in a fun activity.
 Instead they'll hang back and wait for guests to come talk to them or rely on their friends to keep them interested.
-If those friends get distracted by something else and no one stimulating chats to them, then the less fun person will become resentful and not have a good time.
+They'll become antsy and resentful if their friends get distracted and no one entertaining strikes up a conversation with them.

 Don't be a downer

 When people are having fun they're sensitive to anything that may bring down their mood.
-Being around someone who's a buzz kill isn't pleasant.
+They don't want to be out with a buzzkill.
 One way to be a downer is to complain too much: "This place sucks", "This place is dead", "I'm bored., "Let's go somewhere else", etc, etc.

 Don't be overly serious

-Being too uptight can generally contribute to people being less fun.
+Being too uptight can generally contribute to being less-fun.
 Recognize any of these?